 The process is designed to maximize opportunities for discussion and review with the goal of resolving any disagreements early in the approval process, thereby minimizing delays.
-It is important to note that this process only applies to those areas where the Municipal Government Board has jurisdiction.
+It is important to note that this process only applies to those areas where the Land and Property Rights Tribunal has jurisdiction.
+In addition, nonstatutory plans such as master plans are not subject to the dispute resolution process.

 For the purposes of this Plan, "initiating municipality" means the municipality in which the land subject to a proposal is located.
-"Proposal" means a land use designation, an area structure plan, an area structure plan amendment or an IDP amendment.
+"Proposal" means a LUB amendment, a statutory plan, or a statutory plan amendment.
 "Responding municipality" means the other municipality.
-Section 3.4 of this Plan outlines the circulation and referral process that would apply to such proposals.
+Section 3.3 of this Plan outlines the circulation and referral process that would apply to such proposals.

-3.5.1 Process Triggers
+3.4.1 Process Triggers